-Getting into a truck collision is bad enough, but if that truck is hauling hazardous materials then this can produce horrible consequences for the victim of the accident as well as everyone surrounding the crash site.
-Trucks haul hazardous materials throughout the State of Louisiana on a daily basis.
+Getting into a truck collision is bad enough, but if that truck is hauling hazardous materials, then this can produce horrible consequences for the victim of the accident as well as everyone surrounding the crash site.
+Trucks haul hazardous materials throughout the State of Louisiana daily.
 According to United States Department of Transportation statistics, there are over 800,000 shipments of hazardous materials in trucks each day, including gasoline and flammable gas.
 Even more, of the 5,000 fatal truck collisions that occur each year more than 200 of them involve hazardous materials being transported.
 These statistics show that a collision with a truck hauling these materials affect many people.

 Hazardous materials, as defined by La.
-Revised Statute §1502, means any gaseous, liquid, or solid material which because of its quantity, concentration, or physical, chemical, or biological composition poses a substantial present or potential hazard to human health, the environment, or property when transported in commerce, or which material is identified or designated as being hazardous by rules and regulations adopted and promulgated by the secretary of the Department of Public Safety and Corrections pursuant to the Louisiana Administrative Procedure Act.
-The secretary, in finding that a material is hazardous, shall consider the following factors with respect to each material:
+Revised Statute 32:1502, means any gaseous, liquid, or solid material which because of its quantity, concentration, or physical, chemical, or biological composition poses a substantial present or potential hazard to human health, the environment, or property when transported in commerce, or which material is identified or designated as being hazardous by rules and regulations adopted and promulgated by the secretary of the Department of Public Safety and Corrections pursuant to the Louisiana Administrative Procedure Act.